bury7/Classroom_Managment_CS50W/README.md

 This repository serves as my capstone project for the CS50W course.
 In this project, I created a site for managing students' distance learning.
 The site allows you to create teacher and student accounts, teachers can create and manage classes and assignments for them, and students can submit assignments and track their grades.

 ## Overview of the Course
-This course equips me with the knowledge and practical skills required to build dynamic web applications using Python and JavaScript.
-Throughout the course, I explore web development fundamentals, including HTML, CSS, and JavaScript, while delving into Python for backend development.
-I learn how to create server-side applications, work with databases, and use Python frameworks like Flask and Django.
-PraBy the course's end, I have a robust foundation in web development, Python, and JavaScript, prepared for careers in web development or related fields.
+This course provides me with the knowledge and practical skills needed to create dynamic web apps in Python and JavaScript.
+Throughout the course, I will look at web programming principles such as HTML, CSS, and JavaScript, as well as Python for backend development.
+I am learning how to write server-side apps, interact with databases, and use Python frameworks such as Flask and Django.
+PraBy the conclusion of the course, I will have a solid foundation in web programming, Python, and JavaScript, and will be ready for professions in web development or similar sectors.

 ## Libraries used in the project